Can India’s sports funding match its lofty Olympic hosting bid?

 Budgetary shortfall

-The budgetary allocation for the Ministry of Youth Affairs and Sports has increased from Rs 466 crore in 2004-05 to Rs 3,397.32 crore for 2023-24.
+The budgetary allocation for the Ministry of Youth Affairs and Sports has increased from ₹466 crore in 2004-05 to ₹3,397.32 crore for 2023-24.
 Notably, it is 11 per cent higher compared to the outlay for 2022-23, making it the highest allocation for the ministry since 2010, when India hosted the Commonwealth Games.

 Yet, in proportion to the country’s population, it falls way short.